Become a student ambassador

 This group consists of those Ambassadors who have demonstrated continued commitment to the scheme and are looking for a higher level of participation.

 Our Senior Student Ambassadors have a higher level of responsibility and training.

-They are involved in a variety of work, supporting the Student Recruitment Team, International Engagement Team, and Applicant Experience Team with specific tasks and are required to take on a supervisory role for Open Days, Applicant Days and any other events/activities.
+They are involved in a variety of work, supporting the Student Recruitment Team, International Engagement Team, and Applicant Experience Team with specific tasks and are required to take on a supervisory role for Open Days, Offer Holder events and any other events/activities.
 They also take an active role in helping to train new ambassadors.